hammyau/ODFExplorer/README.md

 To build the underlying ODF Explorer, which is a Java application, you need to have both [Maven](https://maven.apache.org/) and Java installed.

 The tool also uses Graphviz to generate graphs.
-It can installed from http://www.graphviz.org/Download.php
+It can installed be from http://www.graphviz.org/Download.php

 ###Installation
-Download this code once you have node, Java, Maven, and Grpahviz (optional but you will not be able to generate the graphs if you don't have it available on your command line).
+Clone this code, once you have NodeJS, Java, Maven, and Grpahviz (optional but you will not be able to generate the graphs if you don't have it available on your command line).
 Using a command line window change directory to your code base and enter
 ```
 npm install